songsjun/elastos.name/readme.md

 ## Introduction

-CryptoName is a name card based on **elastos side chain**.
-The user can store his public info on it.
-Everyone who knew his name can access this info.
-So we think the info of CryptoName is a public profile of the user.
+CryptoName is a personal name storage business card  based on **elastos side chain**.
+It enables the user to store their public profile info within it.
+If you know the CryptoName you can access the info stored within.
+The  CryptoName info is the public profile of the user.

-The storage structure of CryptoName likes a Key/Value storage.
-The user can set a keyword as the Key, and same time input the value as its content.
+The storage structure of CryptoName is like a Key/Value storage.
+The user can set a keyword as the Key, and at the same time input the value as its content.

-So if others, including apps, want to access some info of the user, you can get them by the keywords.
+So if others, including apps, want to access some info of the user, you can access them by using the keywords.

-By default, the CryptoName has included "btc.address", "etc.address", "ela.address", "did", and "publickey" keywords.
-If you need more fields are on CryptoName, you can ask the user to set it.
-We support 50 fields on the CryptoName.
+By default, the CryptoName has included "btc.address", "eth.address", "ela.address", ustd.address, "did", and "publickey" keywords.
+If you need more fields on CryptoName, you can ask the user to set it.
+We support 50 fields within the CryptoName.

-The user can edit his "profile" on https://CryptoName.org, that's very easy.
+The user can edit their "profile" on https://CryptoName.org, it's very simple.

-If you want to help the user to set his CryptoName, you need to support a standard Web3 provider in your app and need support elastos side chain wallet too.
+If you want to help the user to set their CryptoName, you need to support a standard Web3 provider in your app, and it also needs to support the elastos side chain wallet.

 ## Interface